andy-twosticks/pod4/md/roadmap.md

 it asks the connection object.
 If the connection object doesn't have one, then the interface connects, and gives the connection to the connection object.

+It's looking as if we don't need this right now.
+One connection per model might not be as daft as it seems.

 Transactions
 ============